Nutritional advice for dogs: Optimal dog feeding for a healthy dog life

 BARF and dog nutrition: Raw feeding for a healthy dog life as part of nutritional advice for dogs

-Benefits of the BARF diet
+Advantages of the BARF diet

 1. Better control over the quality of the ingredients used: With raw feeding, you can decide for yourself which ingredients are included in your dog's food and thus ensure the quality of the food.

-2. Individually tailored nutrition: The BARF diet makes it possible to tailor the food specifically to your dog's needs, for example in the case of allergies or intolerances.
+2. Individually tailored nutrition: The BARF diet makes it possible to tailor the food specifically to your dog's needs, for example in case of allergies or intolerances.

-3. Stimulating chewing behavior: Using raw bones and pieces of meat stimulates your dog's chewing behavior, which in turn helps clean teeth.
+3. Stimulating chewing behavior: Using raw bones and pieces of meat stimulates your dog's chewing behavior, which in turn helps clean their teeth.

-Challenges with BARF nutrition
+Challenges of BARF nutrition

 3. Hygiene and risk of bacteria: When using raw foods, special hygiene is required to minimize the risk of bacterial infections.

-Regular weight control
+Regular weight checks

 Veterinary examinations as part of nutritional advice for dogs